myth-MC/mirlo/README.md

 ## Usage

-Once you run watchdog for the first time it will generate a `config.yml` file under `/plugins/mirlo`.
+Once you run mirlo for the first time it will generate a `config.yml` file under `/plugins/mirlo`.
 This file contains everything you might want to modify depending on your needs.

 ### Events